google/blockly-samples/gh-pages/README.md

 cd ..
 ```

-Build and push to your personal gh-pages site:
+Build and push to the blockly-samples gh-pages site

 ```
 npm run deploy:upstream